wrattler/wrattler-design/data-store/data-store.md

 kind are the logical symbols: $=$, $\neg$, $\vee$, $\wedge$, $\to$,
 $\leftrightarrow$, $\exists$, and $\forall$; and parentheses and commas.

-The second kind, perhaps more interesting to us, are ones that relate to the particular domain of interest.
+The second kind of symbols, perhaps more interesting to us, are ones that relate to the particular domain of interest.
 There is supposed to be given a set of *constant symbols*, a set of *function symbols*, and a set of *relation symbols*.
 The latter two come with a number called their *arity* which describes how many arguments they have.

 To specify a model one must specify a set (called the “domain of discourse“), and give, for each constant symbol, an element of the set; for each function